ertanselin/WeatherApp/README.md

 WeatherApp is a responsive weather application.
 It shows both the current weather and forecasts for the up coming days in any location.

-Some screenshoot from different device.
+Some view from different device.

   <span>
   <img width="" height="220" src="./src/assets/img/desktop.JPG">